Democrats launch new impeachment offensive after White House refuses to cooperate

 House wants to hear from Trump's former Russia advisorOct.
 10, 201901:18

-Others who have been subpoenaed include Secretary of State Mike Pompeo, President Donald Trump’s personal lawyer Rudy Giuliani, White House chief of staff Mick Mulvaney, Defense Secretary Mark Esper, Office of Management and acting Budget chief Russell Vought and U.S. ambassador to the European Union Gordon Sondland.
+Others who have been subpoenaed include Secretary of State Mike Pompeo; President Donald Trump’s personal lawyer Rudy Giuliani; White House chief of staff Mick Mulvaney; Defense Secretary Mark Esper; Russell Vought, the acting director of the Office of Management and Budget; and U.S. ambassador to the European Union Gordon Sondland.

 A number of these officials had failed to comply with previous requests from Congress to either appear for testimony before lawmakers or share relevant documents and communications.